 My name is Campbell Potter.
 I was working in education between 2007 and 2017, in 2018 I moved back to my families sheep and beef farm to work there.
 I am the 6th generation to grow up there of my family, the Campbell's, who came from Ireland.
-I have a beautiful wife and 2 young kids, Quin born in 2012 and Stellar born in 2016
+I have a beautiful wife and 2 young kids, Quin born in 2012 and Stellar born in 2016.
+After deciding that farming is not our future we have settled in Christchurch to raise our family.
+As of 2020 I have been working at Rolleston College as a Kaiako teaching Outdoor Education.

-In the last several years I have been learning about and connecting with my Maori whakapapa - lineage, I have learned more about my Te Ati Awa Tupuna - Ancestors.
-I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound I have grown in confidence with being Maori.
+In recent years I have been learning about and connecting with my Maori whakapapa - lineage, I have learned more about my Te Ati Awa Tupuna - Ancestors.
+I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound, I have grown in confidence with being Maori.
 Teaching myself to carve Pounamu has been part of this.
 I have always been captivated by this stone and I do feel very fortunate to have opportunity to explore how to shape this special taonga - treasure into beautiful jewelry.

-I take most of inspiration from my cultural heritage as a descendant of Te Ati Awa as well as the cliche of "from Nature", particularly water and rivers.
+I take most of inspiration from my cultural heritage as a descendant of Te Ati Awa as well as from Nature, particularly water and rivers.

-Basing my carving in the shapes of the genuine objects they represent it something I aim for.
+Basing my carving in the shapes of the genuine objects they represent is something I aim for.

 I use as much of my spare time as I can to carve, it is relaxing and rewarding.